Professor, Molecular and Cell Biology & Plant and Microbial Biology

-Professor, Division of Biochemistry, Biophysics, and Structural Biology, Dept. of Molecular & Cell Biology and Division of Infectious Diseases and Vaccinology, School of Public Health.
+Professor, Division of Biochemistry, Biophysics, and Structural Biology, Dept. of Molecular & Cell Biology and Plant & Microbial Biology.

 Edward E. Penhoet Distinguished Chair in Global Public Health and Infectious Diseases.

 Affiliate, Division of Immunology & Pathogenesis, Dept. of Molecular & Cell Biology.

 Intracellular pathogens are responsible for an enormous amount of worldwide morbidity and mortality and the development of vaccines and therapeutics to treat diseases caused by these pathogens continues to represent one of the biggest challenges facing the international biomedical community.
 By virtue of their intracellular niche, these pathogens avoid extracellular immune defense mechanisms, and consequently, vaccine strategies that target the production of antibodies have been largely ineffective.
 The Portnoy lab tackles a wide range of problems related to the pathogenesis and host response to intracellular pathogens with the goal of developing vaccines and therapeutics.
 Specifically, the lab works on Listeria monocytogenes, a facultative intracellular food-borne bacterial pathogen that is an outstanding model system with which to dissect basic aspects of host-pathogen interactions.
 Research includes many topics including basic microbiology the cell biology of infection, innate immune responses, acquired immunity, and vaccine development to both infectious diseases and cancer.